 We consider this area to be a key audit matter due to high level of management judgements and uncertainty on the future impact on the operations and the liquidity of the Group.
-Our audit procedures included:

-- we challenged management's assessment of the potential risks and uncertainties relevant to the Group as a result of the additional sanctions imposed subsequent to the year ended 31 December 2021 and impact on the operating environment of the Group; - we assessed for reasonableness the assumptions applied by management in its assessment of the Group's ability to continue as a going concern, for a period of 12 months from the date of the authorization of the consolidated financial statements, through evaluating the potential impact on the operations, cash flow forecasts, cash and facilities available to the Group, the repayment terms, covenants and the ability to draw down further on the existing facilities; - we considered the management's relevant expertise and challenged whether the Group's mitigating actions are reasonable and within the Group's control; - we tested the appropriateness of the related disclosures provided in the consolidated financial statements.
+- •We challenged management's assessment of the potential risks and uncertainties relevant to the Group as a result of the additional sanctions imposed and impact on the operating environment of the Group; - we assessed for reasonableness the assumptions applied by management in its assessment of the Group's ability to continue as a going concern, for a period of 12 months from the date of the authorization of the consolidated financial statements, through evaluating the potential impact on the operations, cash flow forecasts, cash and facilities available to the Group, the repayment terms, covenants and the ability to draw down further on the existing facilities; - we considered management's relevant expertise and challenged whether the Group's mitigating actions are reasonable and within the Group's control; - We tested the appropriateness of the related disclosures provided in the consolidated financial statements.